 Labor Breathing Made Easy With The Winner Flow Device

 When I first saw the Winner Flow device it reminded me of a whistle and then I found myself humming the Disney song ‘whistle while you work’ and of course being a midwife and positive birth strategist that turned into ‘whistle while you birth’.
 I’m excited to share this very simple but effective device to add to your labor toolkit.
-It’s always a conversation starter when moms use their breathing device in labor and providers see how in control moms are.
+It’s always a conversation starter when moms use their breathing device in labor “What IS that?” is a phrase I hear at every birth - usually followed by “that is amazing - we need to get those here”.

 What IS the Winner Flow?